 Wonkette’s Actual Awesome Real Cranberry Business

-Notesby Ken Layne
+by Ken Layne

 Richard Nixon on Wonkette's Cranberry Business: 'This shit PUNISHES.'No first lady could even fucking imagine making something as wonderful and perfect as your editor’s famous Wonkette’s Actual Awesome Real Cranberry Business.
 It is one of those things that just blows people away, because they assume it must be so hard to make real cranberry relish because why else would we eat that Jell-o’d aspic glob from the can?
 IT MUST BE SO HARD.
 No, it isn’t, so stop whining about everything, for once.